conan-io/docs/reference/build_helpers/run_environment.rst

             # All the lib folders will be available in LD_LIBRARY_PATH and DYLD_LIBRARY_PATH

-I sets the following environment variables:
+It sets the following environment variables:

 +--------------------+---------------------------------------------------------------------+
 | NAME               | DESCRIPTION                                                         |